 4. Sacroiliac Joint Dysfunction

 The sacroiliac joint connects the spine to the pelvis.
-When this joint becomes inflamed or misaligned, it can lead to pain localized on one side of the lower back, often radiating into the buttocks.
-Sacroiliac joint dysfunction can be caused by trauma, pregnancy, or uneven leg lengths, leading to a sharp or aching pain on the left side above the buttocks.
+When this joint becomes inflamed or misaligned, it can cause localized pain on one side of the lower back, often radiating into the buttocks.

 5. Piriformis Syndrome